 In order to maximize your yoga experience, we recommend observing the following guidelines when coming to class.
 3 Bridges Yoga is recommended for those 18 years of age and older.
+Classes indicated on the schedule with a * are open to teens ages 14-17 accompanied by an adult.
+We are a drop in studio so you don’t have to preregister for regular classes.

 How to prepare